9-Bit Armies: A Bit Too Far on Steam - User reviews, Price & Information

 Release 02 May 2024

-Line War A new type of RTS-style game with elements from 4X, Wargame, and Real-Time Tactics genres.
-Draw commands and execute a superior strategy to win over your opponent without the need for micro-management.
+Line War A new type of RTS with elements from 4X, Wargame, and Real-Time Tactics.
+Draw commands and execute a superior strategy to defeat your opponent, focusing on high-level decisions rather than constant micromanagement.

 Similarity 65%